Uncovering Business Loan Fraud: A Comprehensive Guide

 Employee training

 Lastly, all employees need to be properly trained internally to detect business loan fraud signs ahead of time.
-This can be done by carrying out specific sessions focused on educating employees on the potential signs or behaviors of fraud and how to use an AI fraud detection software–either getting employees certified by external organizations like ACFE, hiring external AI firms, or holding in-house sessions to train and onboard junior employees to skilled in fraud detection.
+This can be done by carrying out specific sessions focused on educating employees on the potential signs or behaviors of fraud, how to spot fake documents, and how to use an AI fraud detection software–either getting employees certified by external organizations like ACFE, hiring external AI firms, or holding in-house sessions to train and onboard junior employees to skilled in fraud detection.

 Automate fraud detection